FrancisBanville/ms_interpreting_probabilities/README.md

 interactions has led ecologists to expand their representation of ecological networks to include a probabilistic view of interactions [@Poisot2016Structure;
 @Dallas2017Predictinga; @Fu2021Link].
-This allows filling in the Eltonian shortfall [@Hortal2015SevSho] by modeling the probability of occurrence of interactions [e.g., @Gravel2019BriElt], which can be an important tool for directing efforts and taking action [@Carlson2021Future], especially in places where access and resources for research are scarce.
+This allows filling in the Eltonian shortfall [i.e., the gap between our current knowledge and a comprehensive understanding of interactions, @Hortal2015SevSho] by modeling the probability of occurrence of interactions [e.g., @Gravel2019BriElt], which can be an important tool for directing efforts and taking action [@Carlson2021Future], especially in places where access and resources for research are scarce.
 A probability is a measure of how likely a specific outcome is, based on both the uncertainty and variability of interactions.
 Interaction probabilities may be uncertain when there is a distribution of plausible probability values.
 The probabilistic representation of interactions has been applied to direct interactions, which